3 Cheap Ways to Invest

 Believe it or not, stocks and shares have a different meaning.
 Stocks describe owning a slice of one or more companies.
 Shares refer to ownership of a particular company.

 The different types of stocks that you can buy include common stocks, preferred stocks, growth stocks, value stocks, and income stocks.
 Common stock in the US is a type of corporate equity ownership.
 In the UK, common stocks are known as equity shares.
 Essentially, it is sharing in the ownership of a company.
+Many people when they invest in shares often choose to go down the route of fractional shares which they can obtain through companies like SoFi in order to get rid of some of the risks and still earn a slice of the profit.
 In the event of bankruptcy, preferred stock, or preference shares, have their dividends paid out to shareholders before common stocks do.
 As their title suggests, growth stocks generate significant and sustainable positive cash flow and have revenues that are expected to increase at a much faster rate than other companies in their industry.
 With a value stock, its price will appear low in relation to its performance.
 Performance measures are its revenue, earnings, dividends, yield, and profit margins.
 An income stock is a type of equity security that pays a regular, and often steadily increasing, dividend.
 They generally offer lower levels of volatility for the investor.

 So, however little you want to invest, there should be a way of earning a return on your money.